MRsnoken/EggScan/README.md

 EggScan is intentionally simple, fully local and dependency-light.
 There is no cloud backend, no external services and no hidden telemetry.

+EggScan acts as a local network scanner that continuously discovers and tracks devices on your LAN, maintaining a clear and inspectable state after each scan.

 **Official repository:** https://github.com/MRsnoken/EggScan
 *For security and update safety, always download and install EggScan from the official repository.*